AnilVinukonda/platform-bootstrap/README.md

 - Added `.dockerignore` to reduce build context
 - Successfully built and ran the container locally

 ## Part 3: Kubernetes + Helm Deployment

-In this part, the containerised Flask application is deployed to a single-node Kubernetes cluster (MicroK8s) using Helm.
+The containerised Flask application is deployed to a single-node Kubernetes cluster (MicroK8s) using Helm.

 This demonstrates core Kubernetes deployment patterns, service exposure, ingress routing, configuration management, and autoscaling.